A post-modern scrawler from Brighton –

 Chris Norris, Emeritus Professor of Philosophy at Cardiff University, expert in English Literature and Literary Theory, and author of many volumes of philosophical poetry has described my poetry as "... very fine - formally spot-on, vividly imagined and intellectually as well as intuitively agile ... widely ... rang[ing] and with a light touch where needed."

-I also run the Study Help UK Educational Consultancy service which provides help and support to learners from KS3 to Masters' level throughout the UK (primarily in science and maths, but with some English and Welsh as well, if the "fit is right" for the learner!).
+I also run the Study Help UK Educational Consultancy service which supports learners from KS3 to Masters' level throughout the UK.
+I have been primarily providing help in science and maths, but am now beginning to work more and more with English and Welsh as well.

-I really want to thank all my family for their love; and also thank all my current supportive friends in Swansea (the late, great John Birmingham; Mr Adrian Joseph; John and Dr Sue; Lorn, Beth, Chris M, Paul; Professors Chris and Val Norris, Dr Jeff Gibbs, Dr Karen Reid); and those who've put up with me, and nurtured me previously (especially Diane Carter, Dr Paul Attinello, Janet Brown, Mr Joseph McAnelly, and Mark Morris in Newcastle).
+I really want to thank all my family for their love; and also thank all my current supportive friends in Swansea (the late, great John Birmingham; Mr Adrian Joseph; John and Dr Sue; Lorn, Beth, Chris M, Paul, and Paul S; the truly magical Chris P; Professors Chris and Val Norris, Dr Jeff Gibbs, Dr Karen Reid); and those who've put up with me, and nurtured me previously (especially Cliffy B and Dr Dave Harrison, Ian McGill, Diane Carter, Dr Paul Attinello, Janet Brown, Mr Joseph McAnelly, and Mark Morris in Newcastle).
 Without you, I would not be here today – "Diolch o Galon"!

 The dectet's a doughty little ditty,

 Ten lines that scan fine and are pretty;